tillhabersetzer/MEG-SCANS/README.md

 To set up the project and run the analysis pipeline, please follow these steps:
 1.  **Download Code:** Download the code from this repository and save it to a designated folder, for example, `analysis`.
 2.  **Download Data:** Download data from OpenNeuro and save it into a separate folder, such as `bidsdata`.
+3.  **Install MATLAB Toolboxes:** Install necessary MATLAB toolboxes, depending on analysis pipeline and place into folder, for example 'toolboxes'.
+    * FieldTrip (always)
+    * mTRF-Toolbox (Decoding), AMT (Decoding)
-3.  **Organize Project Structure:** Place both folders (`analys` and `bids_data`) within a main project directory, for instance, `meg_scans`.
+4.  **Organize Project Structure:** Place both folders (`analys` and `bids_data`) within a main project directory, for instance, `meg_scans`.
 Your project structure should resemble:
     ```
     meg_scans/
     ├── analysis/
+    ├── bidsdata/
-    └── bidsdata/
+    └── toolboxes/
     ```
-4.  **Install MATLAB Toolboxes:** Install necessary MATLAB toolboxes, depending on analysis pipeline
-    * FieldTrip (always)
-    * mTRF-Toolbox, AMT (Decoding)
 5.  **Configure Settings:** Set up the required settings files for the analysis pipeline.
     Each analysis pipeline is controlled by a main settings file (e.g., `settings_chirps.m` or `settings_speech.m`).
 Before running any analysis, you must edit this file to define the paths to the project folder and required toolboxes.
     The following key paths need to be set:
     * `settings.rootpath`: This is the base path that helps switch between different computer environments (e.g., a local machine vs. a remote server).
 All other paths are typically constructed relative to this.
       * Example: `settings.rootpath = '/mnt/localSSDPOOL/projects'`
     * `settings.path2project`: The full path to this main project folder.
       * Example: `settings.path2project = fullfile(settings.rootpath, 'meg_scans')`
     * `settings.path2toolboxes`: The full path to the directory where all required toolboxes (like FieldTrip, mTRF-Toolbox, etc.) are stored.
-  * Example: `settings.path2toolboxes = fullfile(settings.rootpath, 'toolboxes')`
+      * Example: `settings.path2toolboxes = fullfile(settings.path2project, 'toolboxes')`

 ## Auditory Evoked Fields (AEFs)